pmean/build-website/text/05/FairUse.md

 ---
 > I get many requests to link to my web pages, and I always grant these
 > requests.
 Other people ask if they can use portions of my material on
 > their web pages or in their publications.
-If these people don\'t
+If these people don't
 > charge others for this material, I usually agree, but I like to know a
 > few more details.
 If there is money involved, I tend to be more
 > cautious.
 >
 > Of course, the copyright law allows you some rights to reproduce
 > materials on my web site (or any other copyrighted source) under the
-> \"Fair Use\" provisions of the copyright law.
+> "Fair Use" provisions of the copyright law.
 >
 > Fair use is a rather gray area in copyright law, but typically looks
 > at the purpose and character of the use, the nature of the copyrighted